PEXANE2/azure-docs.tr-tr/articles/active-directory/devices/overview.md

 ---
-title: Azure Active Directory cihaz kimliği nedir?
+title: What is device identity in Azure Active Directory?
-description: Cihaz kimlik yönetimi 'nin ortamınızdaki kaynaklara erişen cihazları yönetmenize nasıl yardımcı olabileceğini öğrenin.
+description: Learn how device identity management can help you to manage the devices that are accessing resources in your environment.
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices